alexc-MSFT/agent-navigator/README.md

 # Agent Navigator Copilot Agent <img align="right" src="assets/agent-navigator-logo.png" alt="Agent Navigator logo" width="120">
 Agent Navigator is a Copilot Agent built in Copilot Studio Lite designed to help users discover, learn and receive recommendations about Copilot agents.

+It essentially acts like an 'Agents directory' helping users to find agents.

 In it's current iteration it helps you explore:
 - **Public agents** available in the Agent Store
 - **Recommended agents** based on your job role/title
-- **Build or use** an agent based on your requirements
+- **Build or use** an agent based on the users' requirements

 Future iterations will bring:
 - **Organisation/Shared agents** available within your organisation
-- **Template** recommendations based on your requirements
+- **Template** recommendations based on the users' requirements

 **Note - Whilst this is a Copilot Studio Lite agent, it can equally be built in Copilot Studio and rolled out across your Organization.**

 This repository contains **setup documentation and instructions** for building the agent in your own Copilot environment.

 No code is included.

 ---